Main Navigation

 Curriculum Open Accordion

-The Master of Natural Sciences Education requires completion of 30-31 credits.
-All courses are offered online and you have two different paths to choose from:
+The online Master of Natural Sciences Education (M.N.S.E.) program requires completion of 30-31 credits.
+All courses are offered online.
+After enrolling, you will select one of two curriculum options:

 • Coursework Option